writetome51/abstract-search-service/README.md

 # AbstractSearchService

-An abstract TypeScript/JavaScript class that simply provides a `results` property,
+An abstract TypeScript/JavaScript class that provides a `results` property,
-which is assigned the returned result of the `_searchAlgorithm()`.
+and a `_searchAlgorithm` property.  `results` is read-only, and when accessed
-`_searchAlgorithm` is a property which must be assigned a function in a subclass.
+returns the result of `_searchAlgorithm()`.
-In the subclass you decide what exactly `_searchAlgorithm()` will do and what it will
+`_searchAlgorithm` must be assigned a function in a subclass, which decides
-return.
-Then when you access `results`, `_searchAlgorithm()` is called.
+what exactly `_searchAlgorithm()` will do and what it will return.

 ## Example